pippyn/icloud3/iCloud3 Readme.md

 Include or exclude devices that should be tracked.

 Note: Exclude takes presidence over include.
-You can include the `iphone` device type and then exclude lillianiphone`  and iPHones, except lillianiphone will be tracked.
+You can include the `iphone` device type and then exclude `lillianiphone`  and all iPhones, except `lillianiphone` will be tracked.

 **inzone_interval**